We have a lot of laws in America.

 OK, you’re probably noticed that the heading of this section was truncated.
 That was really the A-B-C-D-E-F of eating ramen, but we wanted to be complete.
 If this seems complicated for a bowl of soup, feel free to eat your ramen any way that you’d like; just don’t blame us if other customers watch you and shake your heads.
 A better idea is to practice on a bowl of instant ramen at home, so you can feel like a pro when you order in public for the first time.

-And a little homework might be in order as well, because ordering ramen can be a lot more complicated than just choosing between packages of chicken, soy sauce or pork-flavored ramen noodles in the supermarket.
+And a little homework might be in order as well, because ordering ramen can be a lot more complicated than just choosing between packages of chicken, soy sauce or pork-flavored ramen noodle brands in the supermarket.

 What’s in a Bowl of Ramen?